Efficient Learning on Large Graphs using a Densifying Regularity Lemma: Additional implementation details on IBG-NN

 \section{Additional implementation details on IBG-NN}

 Let us recall the update equation of an \ibgnn for layers $1 \leq \ell \leq L-1$

 And finally for layer $L$:

-In each layer, the learned functions $\Theta_1^s$ and $\Theta_1^t$ are applied to the previous node representation $\mH^\stepl$, while $\Theta_2^s$ and $\Theta_2^t$ are applied to the post-analysis source community features $\mV\mB^\stepl$ and the post-analysis target community features $\mU\mB^\stepl$, respectively.
-To simplify, we restrict the aforementioned architecture of the learned function to linear layers or DeepSets \cite{zaheer2017deep} operation, interleaving with a ReLU activation function, where the specific variation of DeepSets we employ is
+In each layer, the learned functions $\Theta_1^s$ and $\Theta_1^t$ are applied to the previous node representations $\mH_s^\stepl$and $\mH_t^\stepl$ seperately, while $\Theta_2^s$ and $\Theta_2^t$ are applied to the post-analysis source community features $\mV\mB^\stepl$ and the post-analysis target community features $\mU\mB^\stepl$, respectively.
+To simplify, we restrict the aforementioned architecture of the learned function to linear layers and a pooling operation (e.g. DeepSets \citep{zaheer2017deep}), interleaving with a ReLU activation function.
+An example of an \ibgnn linear layer with mean pooling is:

 with $\mW^\stepl_{1}, \mW^\stepl_{2}\in\sR^{D^\stepl\times D^\steplplus}$ being learnable weight matrices.